ember-learn/guides-source/guides/release/code-editors/index.md

 Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
 It is included as "vi" with most UNIX systems and with Apple OS X.

-[ember.vim](https://github.com/dsawardekar/ember.vim) -  a Vim plugin for the Ember.js frontend framework.
+[ember.vim](https://github.com/dsawardekar/ember.vim) - Shortcuts to navigate related files with Ember.js projects.

-[vim-ember-hbs](https://github.com/joukevandermaas/vim-ember-hbs) - a plugin to add Ember template syntax highlighting and indentation to Vim.
+[vim-ember-hbs](https://github.com/joukevandermaas/vim-ember-hbs) - Add Ember template syntax highlighting and indentation to Vim.

-[Ember Tools](https://github.com/AndrewRadev/ember_tools.vim) - Various tools to work with Ember.js projects.
+[Ember Tools](https://github.com/AndrewRadev/ember_tools.vim) - Various tools for working with Ember.js projects.

 ## Atom